You may wish to read an introduction to this section first.

 Old Duomo - interior seen from the choir

 The design of the interior has gained from the removal of altars, painted walls and ceilings, statues, etc. In many Italian churches the attention of the visitor is often caught by these embellishments to the detriment of the appreciation of the architect's work.
 The layout of this church is rather unusual; it is a Latin cross, but the long arm is on the back, rather than in the front; in this way the fašade is rather close to the dome.
-Its construction is coeval to that of S. Pietro Nuovo in Rome where the view of the dome was impaired by a too long nave.
+Its construction is coeval to that of S. Pietro Nuovo in Rome where the view of the dome was impaired by a too long and high nave.

 We have a very fast going boat with twelve oars; it is astonishing how many hours the Sicilians hold out rowing singing hymns all the while.
 The distance from Volcano to Melazzo is about twenty one miles and we ought to have arrived by 9 o clock.
 The Padrone however went out of his course near to Tindari and had to beat and row up all round the Promontory.
 It was 11 o clock at night when we landed.
 Etna looked beautiful by moon light covered with snow.
 We went to Doctor Mosely's to drink a bottle of wine (..).